M66B/NetGuard/FAQ.md

 <a name="FAQ3"></a>
 **(3) Can I use NetGuard on any Android version?**

-No, the minimum required Android version is 4.0 (Lollipop) because NetGuard uses the [addDisallowedApplication](http://developer.android.com/reference/android/net/VpnService.Builder.html#addDisallowedApplication(java.lang.String)) method.
+No, the minimum required Android version is 4.0 (KitKat) because NetGuard uses the [Android VPN service](https://developer.android.com/reference/android/net/VpnService.html), which was added in Android 4.0.

 <a name="FAQ4"></a>
 **(4) Will NetGuard use extra battery power?**